Book reviews by a Christian writer/wife/mother

 I've read A Tale of Two Cities, Great Expectations, Hard Times, and A Christmas Carol.
 I think I also read Oliver Twist back in high school, but it could be that I just watched the musical Oliver! so often that I think I've read it, so I don't count it.

-What do you think?(Rudeness and vulgar language will not be tolerated.)
+What do you think?Comments on old posts are always welcome!(Rudeness and vulgar language will not be tolerated.)